Herein lies a true story of about 50 pages detailing my trials and tribulations.

 supreme law.
 If someone is going to say that I am a drug dealer then they

-must prove that in a criminal court of law and that must be determined as
+must prove that in a criminal court of law and that must be determined

-of my right to dignity.
+violation of my right to dignity.

 Forfeiture presumes criminal guilt.
 This is inconsistent with the Bill of Rights.
 Civil asset forfeiture does not concern itself with civil guilt.

 It is not honourable for a judge to grant an ex parte application in the absence of my defense.
 For the judge to hold me accountable to maintain the property while my ownership of the property has been denied is cruel in the extreme.
-To make me have to maintain the bond payments to First National Bank for a property of which I have been deprived is double jeopardy and this is also double punishment prior to conviction.
+To make me have to maintain the bond payments to First National Bank for a property of which I have been deprived is double jeopardy and this is also double punishment without conviction.

 My home was seized in June 2001.
 I was evicted from my home in September 2007 and I was still paying the bond in January 2008.
 My payments were enriching a white foreigner from Australia.
 My land was eventually sold to his South African wife but they have been unlawfully enriched with my money.
 I refuse to refer to such a judge as being honourable.
 He deprived me of my civil rights.
 I do not honour him.
 And if you, Mr Desai, are reading this then let me remind you that you were accused of raping a woman at three o'clock in the morning in a Bombay hotel.
 After your trial I remember newspaper headlines with you smiling from ear to ear proclaiming your innocence.
 What would you be saying if Asset Forfeiture sold your home?